-In cases when a bone fracture is especially destructive, a person may suffer from a range of other complications caused by the bone itself or pieces of the bone dislodged during the incident.
+When a bone fracture is especially destructive, a person may suffer from a range of other complications caused by the bone itself or pieces of the bone dislodged during the incident.
 These health concerns may include the following issues:

 - Organ or tissue damage due to bone fragments moving around the body

-- Damage to the nerves near to bones
+- Damage to the nerves near bones

 - Bone infections after a fracture